shockstars/shockstars/README.md

 calvin or cal  he/it exclusively

-male , 17 , not tcc (idc about your headcanons)
+male , 17 , not tcc

 i like some stuff ask about it